keyvan-m-sadeghi/assister/rfcs/text/assister-conception/README.md

 ### Intent

 An "intent" is a [stateful](https://en.wikipedia.org/wiki/State_(computer_science)) semantic unit representing a function embedded in a web application.
+An intent `IsA` function.
+The term for calling the function is "intent execution".

 #### URI